-As I said, I'm an inexperienced cookie baker.
-I started out to follow the recipe, but then I think I made the mistake of not following the step by step.
+I must confess I'm not so good at following recipes.
+I started out to follow this recipe, but then I made the mistake of not following it step by step.
 I didn't read carefully and was too hasty.
 After the heating of the honey and syrup I threw in all the other ingredients, including the baking powder which resulted in a lot of bubbling in my pot.
-(First mistake)

 I put it all into a plastic bowl and added the rye flower, stirring and mixing the dough.
 It was very sticky and I put some more flour in to get non sticky dough.
 I don't have those special hooks on my mixer so I put some flower on the board, rubbed my hands with olive oil and started to knead the dough.

-The final result was quite heavy dough.
+The final result was quite a heavy dough.
 I took a piece and rolled it out like the recipe said and cut it in little pieces.
 I made balls and cuttings and put them in the baking form on baking paper and put the whole thing in the oven and set it to 20 minutes, maybe a bit more, because I thought the oven had to be on temp first.
-(Second mistake).

 I waited for the pepper nuts to bake, but suddenly I smelled this burning smell and I rushed over to take the tray out of the oven, only to discover that my first attempt to make this recipe had failed.
 They were all burned.
-Then I discovered my oven was set on grilling and not on baking (Third mistake).
+Then I discovered that my oven was set on grilling and not on baking.

-Well after the failing of the pepper nuts, I still had enough dough left and started another round of baking cookies.
-I had set the oven right and I decided to lower the temp a bit to 175 and shorten the time to 15 minutes.
+Well after the failing of the peppernuts, I still had a lot of dough left and I decided to make some delicious Christmas cookies.
+I had set the oven on the right temperature and decided to lower the temp a bit to 175 and shorten the baking time to 15 minutes.